-Raul Alvarez ('20), who attended Florida International University for undergrad, served as president of FSU Law's Cuban American Bar Association as a 3L.
+Raul Alvarez ('20) who attended Florida International University for undergrad, served as president of FSU Law's Cuban American Bar Association as a 3L and is now an associate at Lydecker Diaz.

 "THE BUSINESS PROGRAM AT FSU LAW

 allowed me to gain many practical skills and experiences that will be useful in my career as an attorney.
 The work I was able to do in the Business Law Clinic will be useful in whatever industry or area of law I work in.
 The business law courses were some of my favorite courses at FSU because they had the perfect mix of theoretical discussions and practical assignments."